-This article is part of a short series “Writing your toy operating system.”
-Here is an index to the entire series.
+This article is part of a series on writing a toy operating system.

 The CPU and memory